celo-org/docs/docs/community/release-process/celo-oracles.md

 Releases of are made as needed.
 Releases are numbered according to semantic versioning, as described at [semver.org](https://semver.org).

-Development builds should be identified with `-dev`, and only one commit should exist with a released version `x.y.z` for any `(x, y, z)`.
-Release candidates should be identified with `-RCX`, where X is the version of the release candidate.
+Development builds should be identified with a `-dev` suffix, and only one commit should exist with a released version `x.y.z` for any `(x, y, z)`.
+Release candidates should be identified with a `-rCX` suffix, where X is the version of the release candidate.

 ## Documentation